pjgibson25/ADTdq/README.md

 Right now I don't have things set up for that sort of work.
 My best solution would be for you to dive into my Github reposiory python file linked [here](https://github.com/pjgibson25/ADTdq/blob/master/ADTdq/__init__.py).
 You can copy the defined functions into your document and make minor adjustments as you see fit.

-#### Why isn't the NSSP_Element_Grabber() function working?
+#### Why isn't one of my functions working?

 The most common problem in this situation is a incorrectly formatted input.
-The input needs to be a pandas dataframe containing the following columns:
+Since the base of most of my DQ functions stems from an intial NSSP_Element_Grabber() run, make sure that the resulting output has the following columns:

 `['MESSAGE','PATIENT_MRN','PATIENT_VISIT_NUMBER','FACILITY_NAME'] `

 caps DOES matter.
-If your raw data file does not contain MRN, visit number, or facility name, you may create a dataframe with all NaN values for these columns and the function should still work properly.
+For functions that collapse messages into individual visits, all the columns are necissary for proper grouping.

+#### My version is out of date (there has been a more recent release).
+How do I update?

+Type the following into your command line / terminal

+    pip install ADTdq --update

 #### My question isn't listed above...what should I do?